Sophie von Knorring

-Sophie Margareta von Knorring, née Zelow (28 September 1797 – 13 February 1848), was a Swedish novelist and noble.
+Sophie Margareta von Knorring (28 September 1797 – 13 February 1848) was a Swedish novelist and noble.
 She is regarded as a pioneer of the realistic novel in Sweden.
 Most of her novels are romantic love stories in an aristocratic environment.

 Biography

 She was born the offspring of the noble major Christer Göran Zelow, chamberlain at the royal court, and Helena Sophia Gripenstedt, at the manor Gräfsnäs on 28 September 1797.
 She and her four younger sisters was given an education regarded suitable for a female noble before marriage and debuting in aristocratic high society life: German, English, French, Italian, Music, painting and dance, all provided for by private teachers at home.
 They were taught religion, history and literature by the poet Arvid August Afzelius.

 She lived in the capital of Stockholm with her mother and sisters from 1810, where she debuted in society in the 1812–13 season.
 This was a particularly lively society season in Stockholm, which is estimated to have affected her and her work: she was introduced to Madame de Staël, for whom she felt deep admiration.
 She also watched Racine and Corneille performed by the French theatre company, including the famous Marguerite Georges, which had been expelled from Russia, and tableau vivants and pantomimes performed by Henriette Hendel-Schütz, which made a great success in Stockholm.

 In 1814, her father was ruined, and the family lived under limited circumstances.
 In 1820, she married colonel Baron Sebastian von Knorring.
 Her marriage in did not change her economic situation much, as though her spouse was a noble, he supported himself merely at his salary.
 She followed her spouse on his commendations: from 1834, they lived permanently in Axevalla.
 From 1827, she suffered from consumption, and though she "long mastered it successfully", she was forced to spend her winters inside, and eventually died from it.
 She was able to travel abroad a couple of times; she visited Copenhagen in 1838 and Germany and Austria in 1846.